 “Slightly elevated I’m afraid, so I’d be happy to pee on it for you.
 We Chinese believe that urine possesses magical properties,” our waitress took her on.

 “Is that like chlorinated chicken?”
-I followed through.
+I asked.

 “Well, if you’d prefer you can bring in a pet and we’ll cook that for you,” she smiled, sweetly.